rhash/RHash/docs/CONTRIBUTING.md

 File new bugs at the [issues] page.

 ## Bug fixing
-Investigate one of bugs listed at [issues] page, fix it and make a pull request.
+Investigate one of the bugs listed at [issues] page, fix it and make a pull request.

 ## Packaging RHash to a new distribution
 Check if your OS distribution has the latest RHash.
 If not, then make a package and publish it into the OS repository.